n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.gmail/index.md

 Refer to [Send options](/integrations/builtin/app-nodes/n8n-nodes-base.gmail/message-operations/#send-options) and [Reply options](/integrations/builtin/app-nodes/n8n-nodes-base.gmail/message-operations/#reply-options) for more information.

-## Forbidden - perhaps check your credentials?
+## Forbidden - perhaps check your credentials

 This error displays next to certain dropdowns in the node, like the **Label Names or IDs** dropdown.
 The full text looks something like this: